LADYGUNN NO. 18 COVER STORY: TEYANA TAYLOR ON LETTING THE WORLD IN

 Most of us post-millennials—the MTV reality TV generation— grew up with Teyana Taylor, or rather she grew up with us.
 We watched her go from a super sweet 16-year-old MTV star to a butterfly of a woman.
 Taylor was just a kid when she started accumulating credits towards stardom.
 At 16, she was listed as a choreographer for Beyonce’s “Ring the Alarm.”
 By 17 she was charting on Billboard, and by 20 she was a mainstay in the entertainment industry, starring in movies, putting out albums and getting co-signed by everyone from Kayne West to Pharrell Williams.
 Making it past the obscurity and fleeting relevance of child stardom into a strong working adult is not a task that comes easy to most.
 But Taylor’s artistry involved patience and the effort to evolve, outlasting even “Hollywood” standards of time.

-Hard work has always been the key to her success, she tells me.
+She tells me that hard work has always been the key to her success.
 “That’s the only way that I know,” she says.
 “I don’t know other ways.
 People do a lot of things to get where they are or get where they want to be.
-And I just choose to do it the hard work way.”
+And I choose to do it the hard work way.”

-Her second studio album, K.T.S.E, is a 70s soul-drenched feel-good record, as well as a reflection of this evolution.
-It’s a lovelorn sexy fete that has all the juxtapositions you might find in one’s existence centered on the gospel of life and all the intricacies in between.
+Her second studio album, K.T.S.E, is a 70s soul-drenched feel-good record and a reflection of this evolution.
+It’s a lovelorn sexy fete with all the juxtapositions you might find in one’s existence centered on the gospel of life and all the intricacies in between.
 It’s universal but told through the sermon of a strong black woman.

-“You really have to take in K.T.S.E, not just like, press play.
+“You have to take in K.T.S.E, not just like press play.
 The album will last a lifetime,” Taylor shares.
-“You can go back and listen to it and be like, ‘Oh yeah, this still makes me feel good.’
+“You can go back and listen to it and say, ‘Oh yeah, this still makes me feel good.’
 I feel like it’s timeless music.
-I feel like timeless music definitely takes a while to get used to, you know.
+I feel like timeless music takes a while to get used to, you know.
 That’s the whole point, for it to still have room to grow.
 And every time you listen to it, you find something different.
-You find another reason why you love it or find another reason why you appreciate it.”
+You find another reason why you love it or another reason why you appreciate it.”

 “The clothes, the music, the hair.
 The features.
 Like, everything was [about] what people stood for, you know, and I think what people stand for is definitely coming back.
 Like the soul, the love, the melanin, the passion… It was real.
 It was a time where your strong features and everything that you come with was appreciated